 Measured Heart.
 Pair it with rose quartz for situations where a revelation concerns relationship or hurt.
 Rose quartz belongs on the chest or in the hand.
 Erythrite belongs in view, not on the skin.
 One comforts.
 The other testifies.
 Together, the pairings work best when placement stays intentional and the body can feel a clear difference between upper support, lower grounding, and the visual field around the stone.

-How Erythrite 2 8H2O is used
+How to keep Erythrite 2 8H2O in good condition

 Authenticity